-1420.1 Payment of service fees shall be made by October 1.
-The service fee shall be recommended by the CHSAA Budget Committee and Legislative Council.
+Payment of service fees shall be made by October 1.
+The service fee shall be recommended by the

-- NOTE: Members pay an annual service fee.
+NOTE: Members pay an annual service fee.
 This service fee helps assist in the operational costs for the member association and administration of sports and activities.
-As a non-profit and non-government funded association, membership service fees provide a predictable and ongoing funding base for the operations of the association. - 1420.11 REINSTATEMENT A member school which has failed to pay its service and participation fees to the Association may be reinstated by payment of delinquent fees in an amount to be determined by the Board of Directors of the Association.
+As a non-profit and non-government funded association, membership service fees provide a predictable and ongoing funding base for the operations of the association.